-Particulars Outstanding for following periods from the due date of payment Total Less than 6 months 6 months- 1 year 2-3 years more than 3 years MSME - - - - - Others 2,614.44 3,602.82 1,348.14 738.11 8,303.51 Disputed dues-MSME - - - - - Disputed dues-Others - - - - - Total 2,614.44 3,602.82 1,348.14 738.11 8,303.51
+Particulars Outstanding for following periods from the due date of payment Less than 1 year 1-2 years 2-3 years more than 3 years Total MSME - - - - - Others 1,639.14 2,123.70 709.62 1,353.55 5,826.01 Disputed dues-MSME - - - - - Disputed dues-Others - - - - - Total 1,639.14 2,123.70 709.62 1,353.55 5,826.01

-Particulars Outstanding for following periods from the due date of payment Total Less than 6 months 6 months-1 year 1-2 years more than 3 years MSME - - - - - Others 2,861.60 3,318.29 1,329.77 819.79 8,329.45 Disputed dues-MSME - - - - - Disputed dues-Others - - - - - Total 2,861.60 3,318.29 1,329.77 819.79 8,329.45
+Particulars Outstanding for following periods from the due date of payment Less than 1 year 1-2 years 2-3 years more than 3 years Total MSME - - - - - Others 2,614.44 3,602.82 1,348.14 738.11 8,303.51 Disputed dues-MSME - - - - - Disputed dues-Others - - - - - Total 2,614.44 3,602.82 1,348.14 738.11 8,303.51

 - 43. The Parent Company has signed and registered into a Joint Development Agreement (JDA) with M/s Tulip Infratech Private Limited (Tulip) wherein all development rights of the project "Aarohan" at Golf Course Road have been assigned to Tulip.
-The necessary approvals have been received by PNB Housing Finance Limited (PNBHFL), the Director of Town & Country Planning (DTCP) and the Haryana Real Estate Regulatory Authority (HRERA) and other concern authorities.
+With reference to the Joint Development Agreement (JDA) with M/s Tulip Infratech Private Limited (Tulip) wherein all development rights of the project "Aarohan" at Golf Course Road had been assigned to Tulip.
+The necessary approvals had been received by PNB Housing Finance Limited (PNBHFL), the Director of Town & Country Planning (DTCP) and the Haryana Real Estate Regulatory Authority (HRERA) and other concern authorities.
 By virtue of the aforesaid JDA, Tulip has taken over entire up-to-date liability of PNBHFL.
 The same is acknowledged by the PNBHFL vide its NOC issued in this context.
 Tulip has also undertaken the pending liability of EDC being payable to the DTCP and pending liability of Project creditors.
-Besides, Tulip has undertaken to develop and handover agreed areas to Vipul along with all existing customers.
-As the liability of PNBHFL has been transferred and a NOC has been received, the parent company has not accounted for accrued the interest payable to PNB Housing Finance Company Limited in the financial year 2021-22.
-In the financial year 2022-23, the complete effect of the transfer will be given effect in the books of accounts. - 44.
-Based on the information received the group has not received information from all their vendors regarding their status under the Micro Small and Medium Enterprises Development Act 2006 (Act), there are no dues outstanding as on 31.03.2022 (Previous Year-Nil) in respect of Micro and Small Enterprises as provided in the Act.
+Besides, Tulip has undertaken to develop and handover agreed areas to Vipul alongwith all existing customers.
+In accordance with the said Joint Development Agreement (JDA) and upon receipt of requisite approvals, the transfer of project "Aarohan" has been accounted for during the year and resultant effect of such transfer has been disclosed as "exceptional items". - 44.
+Based on the information received the group has not received information from all their vendors regarding their status under the Micro Small and Medium Enterprises Development Act 2006 (Act), there are no dues outstanding as on 31.03.2023 (Previous Year-Nil) in respect of Micro and Small Enterprises as provided in the Act.
 The parties have been identified based on the information available with the company and the same has been relied upon by the auditor. - 45.
 Solitaire Capital India, A shareholder of Vipul SEZ Developers Pvt.
 Ltd. along with Solitaire Ventures Pte.
 Ltd moved the Hon'ble Supreme Court of India in terms of Section 11(5) and (6) of the Arbitration and Conciliation Act, 1996 and accordingly the Arbitral Tribunal stood constituted.
 The Parties namely Solitaire Ventures Pte.
 Ltd and Solitaire Capital India are treated to be Claimants therein and Vipul Group consisting of eight companies Vipul Ltd., Vipul SEZ Developers Pvt.
 Ltd., PKB Buildcon Pvt.
 Ltd., PKBK Buildwell Pvt.

 Ltd., KST Buildwell Pvt.
 Ltd., Entrepreneurs (Calcutta) Pvt.
 Ltd., URR Housing and Construction Pvt.
 Ltd. & Ritwiz Builders & Developers Pvt.
 Ltd. as well as Silverstone Developers Pvt.
 Ltd. and Karamchand Developers Pvt.
 Ltd. are treated to be Respondents.